codership/galera/Docs_tommi/python3/source/createcluster.rst

 - *Selinux* or *apparmor* disabled or running in permissive mode.
 - Defined the ``wsrep_provider`` parameter value.

-.. seealso:: Chapter :ref:`Using GCM with SElinux <Using GCM with SElinux>`
+.. seealso:: Chapter :ref:`Using Galera Cluster with SElinux <Using Galera Cluster with SElinux>`

 ------------------------------------------------------
  Creating a MySQL Client Connection Between the Nodes